 I think it’s an incredible opportunity for marketing automation.
 None of them that I know of have done it yet.
 And I think it’s an incredible opportunity because it quite frankly is the closest thing to an audience-development tool that even exists out there for marketers.

 Take that for what you will.
 It’s either a wonderful endorsement of what you guys are doing or a big old challenge that you can run the gauntlet with.

 Michelle: I love it because in many ways they’re very similar.
 It’s just how you think about the approach.

 Robert: Right.
 They’re not leads.
-They’re audiences we deliver value to, and build data-rich profiles on, building wonderfully data-rich profiles, looking at their content consumption, measuring what they do, looking how they build over time with progressive profiling.
+They’re audiences we deliver value to and build data-rich profiles on, building wonderfully data-rich profiles, looking at their content consumption, measuring what they do, looking at how they build over time with progressive profiling.